Blair Ashby

 Physical Survival or a Mental and Emotional Sense of Survival

 Our homes, offices, and social spaces are relatively safe.
-As a society, we have worked hard to create a feeling of security.
-Unfortunately, many of us still feel threatened and occasionally benefited all the time.
-Our emotions are the give-a-way.
+As a society, we have worked hard to create a feeling of safety and security.
+Unfortunately, many of us still feel threatened (and occasionally benefited) all the time.
+Our emotions are the giveaway.
 They tell us whether we perceive our world or our thoughts as threats or benefits.
-For example, a coworker’s behavior irritates us; our spouse give us positive feedback, our kids disobey, our boss assigns us to a task that we don’t like, etc. These situations and our corresponding thoughts about them form our mental and emotional survival or, as I call it, our Sense of Survival.
-Again, we can tell because we feel emotions that reflect how we think a situation benefits or threatens us.
+For example, a coworker’s behavior irritates us, our spouse gives us positive feedback, our kids disobey, or our boss assigns us to a task we don’t like, etc. Our thoughts about these situations form our mental and emotional survival or, as I call it, our Sense of Survival; this means we can tell the Survival Mind is activated because we feel emotions generated by how we think a situation benefits or threatens us.

-Unfortunately, in our 24/7 work culture with unimaginable workloads and unpredictable schedules, we frequently suffer from burnout and exhaustion.
-Then some of us go home to seemingly dysfunctional relationships.
-Work and family stress can be overwhelming.
-Eventually, under all this effort “to survive,” the strain becomes too great, we collapse from exhaustion, and yet tomorrow, we have to start it all over again.
-No wonder we don’t feel meaning or satisfaction in our lives.
+Unfortunately, in our 24/7 work culture with unceasing workloads and chaotic schedules, we frequently suffer from burnout and exhaustion.
+Adding to these stressors, some of us go home to seemingly dysfunctional relationships.
+Between work and family, stress can feel overwhelming.
+Eventually, under all this effort “to survive,” the strain becomes too great, and we collapse from exhaustion.
+Then tomorrow, we start it all over again—no wonder we don’t feel meaning or satisfaction in our lives.

 Wellness Programs Help Us Cope

-Many of the companies which employ us have noticed we need support, and individually, you may also have seen it’s hard to function in survival mode all the time.
-To give people ways to get by, many companies and wellness centers have started offering wellness programs.
-Consultants and experts developed wellness programs that sometimes help us cope.
-By providing classes on meditation, mindfulness, yoga, and other tools to decompress, they counter some of the negative dynamics we experience.
-These coping skills are useful; they deescalate the negative energy and weaken the negative feelings for a brief time.
+Many of the companies that employ us have noticed we need support, and individually, you may also have seen it’s hard to function in survival mode all the time.
+As a result, many companies and wellness centers offer wellness programs to give people ways to get by.
+Additionally, consultants and experts have developed wellness programs that sometimes help us cope.
+By providing classes on meditation, mindfulness, yoga, and other decompression tools, they counter some of the negative dynamics we experience.
+These coping skills are helpful; they deescalate the negative thoughts and weaken the negative feelings for a brief time.
 They help us keep going even though we’re “walking wounded.”
-Thus, the critical question is, do you want something that goes further than coping mechanisms?
+Thus, the critical question is, do you want something beyond coping mechanisms?

 Going Beyond Coping Mechanisms

-Fortunately, there are additional possibilities to just coping.
-Self-compassion lies in navigating these mental minefields with the least amount of negative feelings or suffering.
-The result of navigating a situation with self-compassion is that we feel more joy, peace, and contentment in our lives.
+Fortunately, there are additional possibilities besides just coping.
+Self-compassion lies in navigating these mental minefields with the least amount of negative feelings or suffering (suffering is when we feel negative emotionally).
+The result of navigating a situation with self-compassion is that we feel more joy, peace, and contentment.
 In other words, our lives feel meaningful and satisfying.

 What if we could learn skills that help us prevent the pressure from building up initially?

-Coping mechanisms are excellent skills to know; they are bandaids, though.
+Coping mechanisms are excellent skills to know; they are Band-Aids, though.
 They soothe and protect the wounds we already have.
-If you’re thinking, “I want more than just relief,” here is a story to introduce a new way to think.
+If you’re thinking, “I want more than just relief,” here is a story introducing a new way to think.

 A Story About Shielding Ourselves From Physical Pain and Mental Suffering

-A long time ago, a man decided to hike up to three scenic overlooks.
+Long ago, a leather salesman man decided to hike up to three scenic overlooks.
 The path to the first overlook was rocky, and his feet were severely cut and bruised.
-He looked over the valley below, but he had to sit down because his feet hurt.
-Anxious to keep moving, he quickly left for the second vista.
+He looked over the valley below while he sat down because his feet hurt.
+Wanting to finish the hike in one day, he quickly left for the second vista.

 Unfortunately, spiny weeds and brambles covered the trail to the second overlook.
-At the top, The man’s feet were so injured and swollen from the rocks, thistle, and burrs that he couldn’t sit still to take in the view.
-Instead, his body fidgeted, trying to get away from the pain in his feet.
-Soon though, hoping to distract himself from the pain, he set off for the third vista.
+Towards the top, the rocks, thistle, and burrs injured the man’s feet; they were cut, swollen, and inflamed so much that he couldn’t sit still to take in the view.
+Instead, his body fidgeted, trying to escape the pain in his feet.
+Hoping to distract himself from the pain, he set off for the third vista.

-All three views were fantastic, but the pain he felt dominated his mind and quashed any joy from the beauty.
+All three views were fantastic, but the suffering he experienced and the pain he felt dominated his mind and quashed any joy from the beauty.

 Cover Your Mind With the Leather of Self-Compassion

-Our daily lives are full of rocks, thorns, and ice.
-These dangers are automatic negative thoughts about ourselves, others, and our experiences.
-Our brains mentally criticize ourselves and others with anger, regret, and shame for how they or we behave.
-Then we increase our suffering by yelling at ourselves or them for not acting the way we wanted.
+Interestingly, our daily lives are full of rocks, thorns, and ice.
+The dangers are the negative thoughts about ourselves, others, and our experiences that torture our minds automatically.
+Our brains mentally criticize ourselves and others with anger, regret, and shame for how we or they behave.
+Then, we increase our suffering by mentally yelling at ourselves or them for not acting the way we want.
 We punish ourselves further with disappointment and anger for feeling and thinking negative thoughts that are “wrong” or “unkind.”
-And, as if that still isn’t enough torture, we finally criticize ourselves for being so judgemental.
-Our brains stack negative emotions upon negative feelings.
-No wonder we feel disappointed, disillusioned, and unworthwhile.
+And, as if that still isn’t enough abuse, we criticize ourselves for being so judgemental to begin with.
+Our brains stack negative emotions upon negative feelings—no wonder we feel disappointed, disillusioned, and unworthwhile.

 An alternative way to live is self-compassionately.
-Self-compassion is caring for yourself the way you truly want to be cared for or treating yourself the way you genuinely want to be treated.
-Self-compassion protects us from the mental rocks, thistle, and ice that in our daily lives looks like anger, shame, regret, frustration, etc., or in other words, the negative feelings we endure.
+Self-compassion is caring for yourself the way you truly want to be cared for and treating yourself the way you genuinely want to be treated.
+Self-compassion protects us from the mental rocks, thistles, and ice that in our daily lives look like anger, shame, regret, frustration, etc., or in other words, the negative feelings we endure.
 We can learn to navigate our day-to-day lives more comfortably by covering our minds with the “leather” of self-compassion.

-For example, the man’s wife did not experience the pain of her husband’s feet personally.
-She could see his injuries and bruises, and because she loved him, she felt concerned about him.
+For example, in the story above, the man’s wife did not personally experience the pain her husband’s feet were enduring.
+She could see his injuries and bruises and felt concerned because she loved him.
 In her wisdom, though, instead of making his pain her personal experience, she cared for his physical pain while soothing herself from her mind’s tendency to personalize his feelings.
 She did not add to her suffering by owning dynamics beyond her control.
 You, too, can learn this skill.

 Unnecessary Suffering?

-Our autopilot reactions, habits, or normal behaviors are the usual way we live, and they are comfortable, yet they frequently also cause us to suffer unnecessarily.
-At this point, you may think, “if my automatic reactions cause me unnecessary suffering, isn’t changing my habits also going to cause me suffering?”
+Our autopilot reactions, habits, and normal behaviors are the usual way we live, and they are comfortable, yet they frequently also cause us to suffer unnecessarily.
+At this point, you may think, “If my automatic reactions cause me unnecessary suffering, isn’t changing my habits also going to cause me suffering?”

-It will take some effort to live happier.
+It takes some effort to live a happier, more meaningful life.

 Here is where self-compassion makes your life better.